Class News 1962-1968

 '71 and Phil Studwell, '73 joined a bunch of extended family at a family reunion on Mere Point, outside Brunswick, Maine in early August, 2008.
 Read more from Cherie.

-Hi KC.
-Retire, eh?
-That's excellent.
-Want that, I do.
-Say, I checked out the terrific ais web site but couldn't find much on class of '66.
+I checked out the terrific AIS/AES web site but couldn't find much on Class of '66.
 When I was a hippie in Colorado (yes, a real back-to-the land hippie minus the drug burn out) many years ago, my yearbooks from Pakistan and India were ruined in a flood.
 I was hoping to see the 1966 yearbook on the web site but couldn't seem to find it.
 Was I just looking in the wrong place?
-Read more from Dixie.
+Read more from Dixie

 It sure has been a long time since we saw and visited with many of our high school/ India people.
 The reunion in 1990?
 My brother, Ben Shaw, and I, Cindy Shaw, attended AIS in the late 60's - graduating in '69 and '67, respectively - my what a great time to have experienced, both in India and the states!
 Since then Ben and I have taken different paths in life but never straying far in the heart.